18F/handbook/docs/09-security/awareness.md

 ## Use Two Factor (or 2-Step) Authentication (TFA, 2FA)

-Two-Factor Authentication includes something you know (e.g. your memorized password) and something you have (e.g. your smartphone or a Yubikey) and can greatly increase the security of your systems.
+Two-Factor Authentication (TFA) includes something you know (e.g. your memorized password) and something you have (e.g. your smartphone or a Yubikey) and can greatly increase the security of your systems.
 CivicActions recommends you use Two-Factor Authentication for services that support it.

 For example, as your password manager grows to have more passwords in it - not only CivicActions' systems and clients but also your personal bank accounts, credit cards, school records, etc. - it becomes increasingly important to have it protected by more than just a password.